 If the product information and voucher information are different, please be sure to use it according to the information written on the voucher.

-The Palace of Versailles, located approximately 22km southwest of downtown Paris, is a palace built during the Bourbon Dynasty of the Kingdom of France.
+The Palace of Versailles, located approximately 22km southwest of Paris, is a palace built during the Bourbon dynasty of the Kingdom of France.
 It is considered a masterpiece of Baroque architecture and is a splendid palace that shows the extent of Louis XIV's power at the time.

-In particular, the interior of the palace is so extravagant that you cannot find a more luxurious place, and it is also famous for its enormous garden.
-Visit France's best attractions, including the pleasure of seeing the Grand Trianon and Petit Trianon, which are separate palaces.
+The interior of the palace is particularly splendid, and it is also famous for its enormous gardens.
+Visit one of France's top attractions, where you can also enjoy seeing the annex palaces, the Grand Trianon and the Petit Trianon.

-Let us introduce you to the Palace of Versailles, which served as a splendid backdrop to French history.
-The Palace of Versailles is one of the greatest achievements of 17th-century French art.
-As a result of continuous repairs and expansions until the French Revolution, the palace was completed into its current stately appearance.
+Let me introduce you to the Palace of Versailles, which was the splendid backdrop of French history.
+The Palace of Versailles is one of the greatest achievements of French art in the 17th century.
+It was continuously renovated and expanded until the French Revolution, and has become the magnificent palace it is today.

-The Palace of Versailles has more than 700 rooms, including the King and Queen's Chambers, an opera house, a chapel, and the dazzling Hall of Mirrors.
+The Palace of Versailles has over 700 rooms including the King and Queen's rooms, an opera house, a chapel, and a dazzling Hall of Mirrors.
 Every space is decorated with countless works of art.
-Be sure to visit the Palace of Versailles, which is also listed as a UNESCO World Heritage Site.
+Be sure to visit the Palace of Versailles, which is also a UNESCO World Heritage Site.

-The size of the gardens at the Palace of Versailles is beyond imagination.
-Admire the artistically manicured trees, ornate Baroque fountains, and enjoy seasonal musical fountain shows.
-We recommend enjoying a leisurely picnic on the large lawn or taking a boat ride along the Grand Canal that runs through the garden.
+The gardens of the Palace of Versailles are unimaginably large.
+Admire the artistically manicured trees and magnificent Baroque fountains, and enjoy the musical fountain shows depending on the season.
+Enjoy a leisurely picnic on the wide lawns or take a boat ride along the Grand Canal that runs through the gardens.

 Trianon Palace, loved by Marie Antoinette

-Trianon Palace, which passes through the garden from the main palace, consists of the Grand Trianon and Petit Trianon.
-Although they are small in size, they each have their own charm.
+The Trianon Palace, which you come across after passing the garden from the main palace, is made up of the Grand Trianon and the Petit Trianon.
+Although small in size, each has its own charm.

-The Grand Trianon is built using pink marble, giving it a unique atmosphere, while the Petite Trianon, built in Greek style, has an elegant charm.
-Imagine the queen's life in Trianon, beautifully decorated with gardens and marble.
+The Grand Trianon is built with pink marble and has a unique atmosphere, while the Petit Trianon, built in the Greek style, has an elegant charm.
+Imagine the life of a queen in the Trianon, beautifully decorated with gardens and marble.

-Queen's Hamlet was inspired by a small town in Normandy, France, to experience rural life, which was a trend among aristocrats at the time.
-Although it was an artificial village, it functioned properly as a village, including a restaurant, hair salon, billiards room, and dairy farm.
-Visit the small village that Marie Antoinette used as a place to educate her children and entertain guests.
+Queen's Hamlet was inspired by a small village in Normandy, France, to experience the rural life that was popular among the aristocracy at the time.
+Although it was an artificial village, it was said to have functioned as a real village, with restaurants, beauty salons, billiard halls, and dairy farms.
+Visit the small village that Marie Antoinette also used as a place to educate her children and entertain guests.

 address :